 Bristol, now called the township of Darlington.

-Burford Township, in the London district, lies between Windham and Dundas-street,
+Burford Township, in the western district, lies between Windham and Dundas-street.

-Burgess Township lies to the northward of the township of Bastard.
+Burgess Township lies to the north-ward of the township of Bastard.

-Cabot's Head is very a large promontory running into lake Huron, west of Gloucester, or Matchedash bay, and embays a large part of that lake at its easternmost extremity, stretching itself towards the Manitou islands.
+cabot's Head, is a very large promontory running into lake Huron, west of Gloucester, or Matchedash bay, and embays a large part of that lake at its easternmost extremity, stretching itself towards the Manitou islands.